A while back my friend Vic noticed some unpleasant changes in her morning cup’s flavor.

 Others will come with the instruction to ONLY use their branded descaler.

-And when you check it out you realize that it’s definitely more expensive than all the other alternatives out there.
+And when you check out its price you realize that it’s definitely more expensive than all the other alternatives out there.

 If you’re wondering whether is necessary to buy this fancy descaler, check whether using an off-brand will compromise your warranty.